aspire-project/pacjam/README.md

 # lzload

 lzload is a C library that does the actual shim / dummy library loading at runtime.
-Seperately, clone https://github.com/petablox/lzload and build and install with cmake:
+Separately, clone https://github.com/petablox/lzload and build and install with cmake:

 ```
 git@github.com:petablox/lzload.git